AvaloniaUI/avalonia-docs/docs/reference/controls/splitview.md

 # Split View

 A split view presents a container with two parts: the main content zone and a side pane.
 The main content zone is always visible.
 The pane can be expanded and collapsed.
-The collapsed pane can be completely hidden, or left slightly open - with enough space to host some icon buttons for example. &#x20;
+The collapsed pane can be completely hidden, or left slightly open - with enough space to host some icon buttons for example.

-## Useful Properties&#x20;
+## Useful Properties

 You will probably use these properties most often: